JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 }
 ```

 The material's pipeline depth comparison function will be set to equals, so we only shade fragments for which the depth of the triangle is equal to the depth in the depth buffer.
-The depth buffer used here is the material depth texture we rendered earlier.
+The depth buffer attached here is the material depth texture we rendered earlier.
 Thus, each fullscreen triangle draw per material will only shade the fragments for that material.

-This is fairly inefficent if you have many materials.
-Each fullscreen triangle will cost a large amount of depth comparisons.
+Note that this is pretty inefficent if you have many materials.
+Each fullscreen triangle will cost an entire screen's worth of depth comparisons.
 In the future I'd like to switch to compute-shader based material shading.

 ### Fragment Shader

-Now that we've determined what fragments to shade, it's time to apply the material's shader code to that fragments.
+Now that we've determined what fragments to shade, it's time to apply the material's shader code to those fragments.
 Each fragment can sample the visibility buffer, recovering the cluster ID and triangle ID.
 Like before, this provides us access to the rest of the instance and mesh data.

 The remaining tricky bit is that since we're not actually rendering a mesh in the draw call, and are using a single triangle just to cover some fragments to shade, we don't have automatic interpolation of vertex attributes within a mesh triangle or screen-space derivatives for mipmapped texture sampling.